 When planing, keep in mind that some employees may not feel comfortable working out with their fellow team members in person, so options should be offered for them to participate in the challenge on their own time.
 Utilize a corporate wellness program that enables companies to provide this option to their employees anytime, anywhere.

-Here are some ideas for challenges you can offer your employees.
+Here are some ideas for company wellness challenges you can offer to employees.

 Walking challenges are a great way to promote wellness and encourage increased exercise.
 There are a variety of ways to conduct a walking challenge.
 Check out this blog for 10 creative walking challenge ideas!
 Participants can earn a reward for having walked a number of steps each day for a period of time, or you can set up a raffle and award employees tickets for certain milestones they reach.